 Founded in 1885, Rollins College is Florida’s oldest recognized college, and is consistently ranked by U.S. News & World Report as one of “America’s best colleges.”

-Rollins College has been ranked among the most beautiful U.S. college campuses by the Princeton Review for the past decade, ranking #1 in 2015 and #10 most recently in 2017.
+Rollins College has been ranked among the most beautiful U.S. college campuses by the Princeton Review for the past decade.
+They ranked #1 in 2015 and #10 most recently in 2017.

 Boat basin, Rollins College

-The Rollins 70-acre campus contains a range of amenities, including a theater for performing arts; the Cornell Campus Center; and the Alfond Sports Center.
-Rollins also owns and operates a full-service hotel nearby called the Alfond Inn, which we recommend to anyone needing overnight accommodations.
+The Rollins 70-acre campus contains a range of amenities, including a theater for performing arts; the Cornell Campus Center; and also the Alfond Sports Center.
+Rollins also owns and operates a full-service hotel nearby called the Alfond Inn.
+We recommend this to anyone needing overnight accommodations.

 Charles Hosmer Morse Museum of American Art